Metric | Description | Other Names/Notes |

 4.3 Model Selection & Comparison

 Another important way to understand our model is by looking at how it compares to other models in terms of performance, however we choose to define that.
 One common way we can do this is by comparing models based on the metric(s) of our choice, for example, with RMSE or AUC.
 Let’s see this in action for our regression model.
-Here we will compare three models: one with three features, our original model, and the three feature model that includes interactions with genre.
+Here we will compare three models: our original model, one with a subset of three features, and the three feature model that includes interactions with genre.
 Our goal will be to see how these perform on the test set based on RMSE.

 # create the models